CharaZhu/Kaggle-ML-DS-Survey-Challenge/README.md

 3. Main.ipynb:
 *  Part 1: explore the survey data to understand (1) the nature of women’s representation in Data Science and Machine Learning and (2) the effects of education on income level.
 *  Part 2: train, validate, and tune multi-class ordinary classification models that can classify, given a set of survey responses by a data scientist, what a survey respondent’s current yearly compensation bucket is.

+## Report:
+Summarize the key stepes in IPython Notebook, present the results of analysis.